DohanKim/HCI_TeamOldBoy/Report 7.md

 - Level of criticality included?
 - High-level reflections are thoughtful and insightful?
 -->

-Before getting to usablity lessons, This is our questionary results.
+#### Comparison Result
+By asking the same questions about our service and existing service, Naver cafe 유랑, we could know relative advantage of our UI.

 ![](./images/7/result1.png)

+It shows that in aspect of fun and interesting, average score of our service is higher than 유랑.
+But the standard deviation is large enough to be overlapped, means we need more samples to judge.

 ![](./images/7/result2.png)

-The first graph shows that the users felt our service is more easy and efficient in average.
-However, the variation of the data is overlaped, so it is not certain result.
-The second graph shows that our services are more helpful than existing service in finding attractive travel mates.
+This graph shows that our services are much more helpful than 유랑 in finding attractive travel mates.
+Users said that presence of the images was helpful.

+#### Userbility issues
 We set metrics for measuring criticality as below.
 - High
     - (Regardless of its size) Design issue that highly affects user's action.
     - Design issue that make major change in our features.